wimvanderbauwhede/OSH/Code/Ch3-Hardware-Architecture/README.md

-# Practical Exercise for Chapter 3 Hardware Architecture
+# Practical Exercise for Chapters 3 and 4

 The file `example_tasks.c` contains two tasks written in a restricted form of C which can be converted into code that can be time sliced.